 Just like regular doctors, work comp specialists can be found in a variety of settings, such as in an orthopedic practice.

-Our doctors who specialize in providing work-related injury compensation care see injured employees at our Missouri office locations in St. Louis, Bonne Terre, Fredericktown, and Troy as well as at our Illinois office locations in Columbia and Red Bud.
+Our doctors who specialize in providing work-related injury compensation care see injured employees at our Missouri office locations in St. Louis, Bonne Terre, Fredericktown, and Troy as well as at our Illinois office location in Columbia.

 What do I do if I have been injured in the workplace?